project-chip/connectedhomeip/docs/guides/nrfconnect_examples_cli.md

 ## Using CHIP-specific commands

-The nRF Connect SDK examples let you use several CHIP-specific CLI commands.
+The nRF Connect examples let you use several CHIP-specific CLI commands.

 These commands are not available by default and to enable using them, set the `CONFIG_CHIP_LIB_SHELL=y` Kconfig option in the `prj.conf` file of the given